darlanxw/slack-block-builder-docs/docs/home.md

 </p>

 <p align="center">
-    Lightweight, zero-dependency JavasScript library for <strong>Slack Block Kit</strong>, with a declarative syntax based on SwiftUI.
+    Lightweight, zero-dependency JavasScript library for <strong>Slack Block Kit</strong>, with a declarative syntax based on <a href="https://developer.apple.com/documentation/swiftui">SwiftUI</a>.
 </p>

 ![An example of using Block Builder](resources/images/main/hero-image.png)